MP [1]Charting Your Course In Life

 known for “Vincent” and “American Pie”

-In the outer circle you see the twelve uniform 30-degree divisions of the sign zodiac indicated by their symbols.
-In the inner circle you see the interfacing twelve non-equal divisions of the houses, numbered counter-clockwise.
-1 – 12.
-On the left is the AC, the ascendant or rising sign, @ 20 Virgo.
+What you are seeing: In the outer circle, the twelve uniform 30-degree divisions of the sign zodiac indicated by their symbols.
+In the inner circle, the interfacing twelve non-equal divisions of the houses, numbered counter-clockwise, 1 – 12.
+On the left, the AC, short for ascendant.
+This is the sign rising sign to the east at the birthplace at the moment of birth: 20 degrees of Virgo.
 Notice the planet Venus in 10 Virgo in the 12th house, just above the AC.
+Below it, there are four planets in a tight group in the 1st house.
 The lines show angular relations between pairs of planets, called aspects.
 Every horoscope comprises these four basic components: 12 signs, 12 houses, 10 planets (including the luminaries, Sun and Moon, which are not planets), 9 principal aspects, plus other minor features.
-Do the math: (12 X 12) X 10 X (9 X 10 planets in 45 pairs).
-The total possible unique permutations of these four components in a single horoscope runs into over 100,000.
+Do the math: (12 X 12) X 10 X (9 aspects X 10 planets in 45 pairs).
+The total possible unique permutations in a single horoscope runs into over 100,000.
 A horoscope is a very complicated affair.

 The event of any birth is recorded first in a calendric notation.
-For Don McLean, born on October 2, 1945 at 4:15 AM in New Rochelle, New York, USA, the notation is 10/2/45/4:15 at the birth locale (American style places the month before the day).
+For Don McLean, born on October 2, 1945 at 4:15 AM in New Rochelle, New York, USA, the notation is 10/2/45/4:15 AM.
+(American style places the month before the day).
 This calendric notation is an exact match to astronomical data.
 Anyone using an on-line tool such as Stellarium.org can enter the birth information and visually see the astronomical data that matches it.
-Thus, every birth is recorded in a precise array of positions of Sun, Moon, and planets in the sky.
+The starry cosmos records every birth in a precise array of Sun, Moon, and planets in the sky.
 But that is not what you see in the horoscope above.
 Why not?

-Because the horoscope format does not show real-sky locations!
-Instead, it shows locations relative to the birthplace situated stereometrically in the two circles of signs and houses.
-The horoscopic display of the calendric notation 10/2/45/4:15 AM entirely ignores positions relative to the actual, observable star-patterns in the sky.
+Because the horoscope format does not show real-sky locations.
+Instead, it shows locations in the two circles of signs and houses, as explained above.
+This display is a virtual stereometric projection based on arcane rules of spherical trigonometry.
+The horoscopic rendering of the calendric notation 10/2/45/4:15 AM entirely ignores positions relative to the observable star-patterns in the sky.
 The twelve astrological signs do not and have never represented star-patterns.
-A sign is a starless, invisible sector of the sky, like a time zone pictured without the landscape it covers.
+A sign is a starless, invisible sector of the sky, like a time zone pictured without the landscape beneath it.

+Celestics introduces the difference between signs and constellations.
 A constellation is a visible pattern of stars.
 Signs are invisible.
-Very few people who take interest in astrology know this, and even those who practice it cannot explain the difference.
+Very few people who take interest in astrology know this, and even professionals who practice it cannot explain the difference.
 In Quest for the Zodiac (1999), I stated that astrology is not wrong on its own terms — indeed, I practised it professionally for over three decades — but it is wrongly defined as “the language or science of the stars.”
 The only star in the typical horoscope is the Sun.
 In reality, there are two zodiacs: the starless format used by astrologers, and the format of observable star-patterns, variously called the constellational, stellar, or real-sky zodiac.

 The real-sky panorama is the format of Celestics.
-It is called forensic astronomy because it investigates the evidence encoded in the pattern of celestial bodies located in the real-sky constellations.
+It is called forensic astronomy because it investigates the hard data encoded in the pattern of celestial bodies distributed in the real-sky constellations.

 Conversion to StarBase